 This post contains affiliate links.
 You can view my disclosure here.

-I get asked this question a lot in my email, so I thought that I’d just write a post about it – finally! 🙂
+I get asked this question a lot in emails, so I thought that I’d just write a post about it – finally! 🙂

 A lot of people would like to start a blog nowadays.
 Blogs are great for people who like to write, people who want to help people with a specific problem, people who want to help advertise their business, and so much more.
 Blogging is great for so many reasons!